ApolloTang/react-crush-course-by-apollo/README.md

-## React quick intro by Apollo Tang
+## React Crush Course by Apollo Tang

 ##### Instruction to run: